Privacy Policy

 12. Cookies and Website Analytics

-Cookies are small data files that are downloaded from our web servers and stored on your device.
-They help us understand how visitors interact with our Website and allow us to improve your browsing experience.
+Cookies are small data files downloaded from our web servers, or from the servers of our service providers, and stored on your device.
+They allow our Website to work properly, keep your session secure, and help us understand how our Website is used.

 These cookies exist only for the duration of your active browsing session.
 They are used to authenticate your identity when you are logged in to secure areas of the Website, eliminating the need to re-enter your credentials on each page.
 Session cookies are automatically deleted when you close your browser.

-Most web browsers can be configured to refuse cookies or to alert you when a cookie is being placed.
-You can also delete cookies from your device at any time.
-However, disabling cookies may limit your ability to access certain features or secure areas of our Website.
+Most web browsers can be configured to refuse cookies or to alert you when a cookie is being placed, and you can delete cookies from your device at any time.
+You can also opt out of Google Analytics across all websites by installing the Google Analytics Opt-out Browser Add-on.

 13. Complaints